Cluster structures on schemes of bands: The case of and

 \section{The case of $SL(n)$ and $c_{st}$}

 Before dealing with the general case, we explain our construction and main results in the simplest example of $G = SL(n)$ and the standard Coxeter element $c_{st} = s_1\cdots s_n$.
-Indeed in this case bands have a concrete and elementary description in terms of infinite matrices.
-The results of this section are stated without proof since they will follow from the rest of the paper (see in particular \S\ref{Sect-4.5}).
+Indeed, in this case bands have a concrete and elementary description in terms of infinite matrices.
+The results of this section are stated without proof since they are special cases of the general results proved in the following sections of the paper (see in particular \S\ref{Sect-4.5}).